 Who We Are

-SoLaHmo is a community-driven program of West Side.
+SoLaHmo is a community-driven program of Minnesota Community Care.
 Most of the community researcher are Somali, Latino, and Hmong (or have come from Somali, Latino, and Hmong communities).

 While historically, SoLaHmo has been made up of Somali, Latino and Hmong community members, more recently community researchers from additional ethnic communities and communities of identity have joined us for specific research projects relevant for their communities.